+ What is a Charter School?

 + How do I sign up for a school tour?

-Answer: Tours for parents and prospective students are offered on Tuesdays at 10:00 AM, Thursdays at 2:00 PM,or by appointment, and last approximately one hour.
+Answer: Tours for parents and prospective students are offered by appointment, and last approximately one hour.
 Click here to request a tour.

 + Who is Laura Jeffrey?

 LJA is named after Laura Jeffrey, a long-time Minnesota resident whose life exemplified the love of learning and service to community that are the goals of our school.
 Ms. Jeffrey built a life that exemplified personal strength, intelligence and a passion for her beliefs.
 For more information about Laura Jeffrey, click here.

 + Why should I send my student to LJA?